MaximeFagnan/polyenum2025/polyEnum_Jensen/python_treeEnum/readme.md

 # Polyomino Enumerator

-This project implements Iwan Jensen's algorithm for enumerating polyominoes, written in pure Python.
+This project implements Iwan Jensen's algorithm for enumerating tree-like polyominoes, written in pure Python.
 The code is modular and built around core object-oriented classes representing polyomino boundary signatures, their generating functions, and dynamic programming transitions.

 ## Features
 - Computes the number of fixed polyominoes of each size up to `n`